devCollectiv/PWSlides/README.md

 ### Roadmap as user stories

-- [x] _As an end-user, I would like to see the locations of black owned businesses near me, on a map_
+- [x] _As an end-user, I would like to see updated slideshow of data from a remote source_
-- [ ] _I would like to see the one closest business to me, at all times_
-- [x] _I would like to see details of the busineses shown on the map_
-- [ ] _I would like to become a registered user_
-- [ ] _I would like to get directions to the business I am viewing_
-- [ ] _As a registered user, I would like to add a business to the map_
-- [ ] _As a registered user, I would like to modify business I am viewing_
-- [ ] _The map and business details should be current_

 ### Branches: